upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 ## Query Breakdown
   - When you are provided with a complex query, break it down into smaller parts and use a combination of `search-index_text-based-vector-search` and `search-index_query-and-sort-based-search` tools.

-### Examples
-  Here are some examples with different types of queries.
-You may be able to mix and match these queries to create more complex queries.

-  #### User querying for a top movie list
+## User querying for a top movie list
 - **User Query:** "Can you show me the top 10 movies in 2024?"
 OR "Can you show me the top 10 Marvel movies?"
 OR "Show me the top Marvel movies"
   - Step 1: When user mentions top 10 or top 20, you want to sort by the `vote_average` property.
 Use the `search-index_query-and-sort-based-search` tool to sort the movies by `vote_average` in descending order.
     ```json
     {
       "path": {
         "index": "[the index name from the index-definition]"
       },
       "body": {
         "_source": [
           "id",
           "imdb_id",
           "title",
           "overview",
           "metadata",
           "poster_path",
           "vote_average",
           "vote_count",
           "release_date",
           "status"
         ],
         // change based on the number of movies requested by the user
         // If the user didn't specify a number default to 10
         "limit": 10,
         "sort": [
           {
             "vote_average": {
               "order": "desc"
             }
           }
         ]
         // You can adjust bool query based on the user's request.
 If the user only requested a specific year only include the range query, if the user requested specific year and production company name include both queries.
 Adjust the query based on the user's request.
         "query": {
           "bool": {
             "must": [
               // Search movies for a given year
               {
                 "range": {
                   "release_date": {
                     "gte": "2024-01-01",
                     "lte": "2024-12-31"
                   }
                 }
               },
               // Add a nested query to search by production company name
               {
                 "nested": {
                   "path": "production_companies",
                   "query": {
                     "match": {
                       // match the name of the studio or production company here.
                       // DO NOT include words like 'Film', 'Films' or 'Movie' here as they are not relevant to the query.
                       // Include only the unique non-dictionary part of the name, example: Disney, Universal, Warner Bros., DC, Marvel,
                       "production_companies.name": "Marvel"
                     }
                   }
                 }
               }
             ]
           }
         }
       }
     }
     ```

-  #### User querying for movie by production company or studio
+## User querying for movie by production company or studio
 - **User Query:** "Can you show me Disney movies" OR "Can you show me Marvel movies"
   - Step 1: When the user specify a studio or production company use the `search-index_query-and-sort-based-search` to query for movies made by production company requested by the user.
     ```json
     {
       "path": {
         "index": "[the index name from the index-definition]"
       },
       "body": {
         "_source": [
           "id",
           "imdb_id",
           "title",
           "overview",
           "metadata",
           "poster_path",
           "vote_average",
           "vote_count",
           "release_date",
           "status"
         ],
         "limit": 10,
         "query": {
           "nested": {
             "path": "production_companies",
             "query": {
               "match": {
                 // match the name of the studio or production company here.
                 // DO NOT include words like 'Film', 'Films' or 'Movie' here as they are not relevant to the query.
                 // Include only the unique non-dictionary part of the name, example: Disney, Universal, Warner Bros., DC, Marvel,
                 "production_companies.name": "Marvel"
               }
             }
           }
         },
         "sort": [
           {
             "popularity": {
               "order": "desc"
             }
           }
         ]
       }
     }
     ```

-  #### User query contains one or many potential genres
+## User query contains one or many potential genres

 Before querying for movies using a given genre make sure you have loaded the list of genres using Step 1.

 - **User Query:** "Can you find me animated movies with at least 500 votes please show the highest rated ones first."
 OR "Can you find me top horror movies"
   - Step 1: Use the `search-index_query-and-sort-based-search` to query for all the genre names.
 Make sure you include a `next` parameter to indicate the next step.
     ```json
     {
       "body": {
         "limit": 0,
         "aggs": {
           "genres": {
             "nested": {
               "path": "genres"
             },
             "aggs": {
               "genre_names": {
                 "terms": {
                   "field": "genres.name",
                   "size": 1000
                 }
               }
             }
           }
         }
       },
       "next": "query-movies-by-genre",
       "path": {
         "index": "[the index name from the index-definition]"
       }
     }
     ```

   - Step 2: Use the `search-index_query-and-sort-based-search` to search the movie by choosing the genre that closest matches the user's query and sort the results by `vote_average` in descending order and run the range query on the `vote_count`.
 In case the genre search returns no results you can fallback to text based search by using the `next` parameter.
 This will allow you to choose to do another search if this search returns no results.
     ```json
     {
       "next": "maybe-fallback-to-text-based-search",
       "body": {
         "_source": [
           "id",
           "imdb_id",
           "title",
           "overview",
           "metadata",
           "poster_path",
           "vote_average",
           "vote_count",
           "release_date",
           "status"
         ],
         "query": {
           "bool": {
             "must": [
               {
                 "nested": {
                   "path": "genres",
                   "query": {
                     "terms": {
                       // Change the genre name to match the user's query.
 Make sure to use the genre name from Step 1
                       "genres.name": ["Animation", "Comedy"]
                     }
                   }
                 }
               },
               // To get movies that have a certain number of votes user the range query.
               {
                 "range": {
                   "vote_count": {
                     "gte": 10000
                   }
                 }
               }
             ]
           }
         },
         "sort": [
           {
             "vote_average": {
               "order": "desc"
             }
           }
         ]
       }
     }
     ```

-  #### User query by where the movie takes place and specify the person who should be in the movie
+## User query by where the movie takes place and specify the person who should be in the movie
 - **User Query:** "Can you find movies that take place in the ocean and has Dwayne Johnson in it?"
 OR "Can you find movies that take place in the ocean and has Tom Hanks in it?"
   - Step 1: Use the `search-index_text-based-vector-search` to query for `movies that take place in the ocean`.
     ```json
     {
       "body": {
         "_source": [
           "id",
           "imdb_id",
           "title",
           "overview",
           "metadata",
           "poster_path",
           "vote_average",
           "vote_count",
           "release_date",
           "status"
         ],
         "limit": 8,
         "query": "movies that take place in the ocean"
       },
       "next": "search-index_query-and-sort-based-search",
       "path": {
         "index": "[the index name from the definition]"
       }
     }
     ```

   - Step 2: Use the `search-index_query-and-sort-based-search` and apply the filter based on the id of movies from Step 1 and query the cast list with a nested query.
+    ```json
+    {
+      "body": {
+        "_source": [
+          "id",
+          "imdb_id",
+          "title",
+          "overview",
+          "metadata",
+          "poster_path",
+          "vote_average",
+          "vote_count",
+          "release_date",
+          "status"
+        ],
+        "query": {
+          "bool": {
+            "filter": [
+              {
+                "terms": {
+                  // the ids from the movies in Step 1
+                  "id": ["762509"]
+                }
+              }
+            ],
+            "must": [
+              {
+                "nested": {
+                  "path": "movie-credits.cast",
+                  "query": {
+                    "match_phrase": {
+                      "movie-credits.cast.name": "Dwayne Johnson"
+                    }
+                  },
+                  "inner_hits": {
+                    "size": 100,
+                    "_source": [
+                      "movie-credits.cast.id",
+                      "movie-credits.cast.name",
+                      "movie-credits.cast.order",
+                      "movie-credits.cast.character",
+                      "movie-credits.cast.biography",
+                      "movie-credits.cast.profile_path"
+                    ]
+                  }
+                }
+              }
+            ]
+          }
+        },
+        "sort": [
+          {
+            "vote_average": {
+              "order": "desc"
+            }
+          }
+        ]
+      }
+    }
+    ```

+## User query requires text based vector search OR doesn't match any of the above examples.
+This is a 'catch all' strategy
+- **User Query:** "Can you find me movies based on a true story."
+OR "I want movies that inspire me."
+OR "Find me movies that are biopics".
+  - Step 1: Use the `search-index_text-based-vector-search` to do a text based vector search for movies that closest match the user's query.
+    ```json
+    {
+      "body": {
+        "_source": [
+          "id",
+          "imdb_id",
+          "title",
+          "overview",
+          "metadata",
+          "poster_path",
+          "vote_average",
+          "vote_count",
+          "release_date",
+          "status"
+        ],
+        "limit": 10,
+        // Be sure to break down the user's request into keywords and phrases that can be used for text based vector search
+        "query": "[the text query]"
+      },
+      // use the `next` property to be able to sort or filter the results from the text based search
+      "next": "sort-or-filter-results",
+      "path": {
+        "index": "[the index name from the definition]"
+      }
+    }
+    ```

+  - Step 2: Use the `search-index_query-and-sort-based-search` to apply sorting or filtering based on the results from Step 1 in combination with the next part of the user's query.
     ```json
       {
         "body": {
           "_source": [